Shubhamsaboo/awesome-llm-apps/README.md

 ### 📨 Chat with Gmail
 Interact with your Gmail inbox using natural language.
 Get accurate answers to your questions based on the content of your emails with Retrieval Augmented Generation (RAG).

+### 📝 Chat with Substack Newsletter
+Streamlit app that allows you to chat with a Substack newsletter using OpenAI's API and the Embedchain library.
+This app leverages GPT-4 to provide accurate answers to questions based on the content of the specified Substack newsletter.

 ### 📄 Chat with PDF
 Engage in intelligent conversation and question-answering based on the content of your PDF documents.
 Simply upload a PDF document and start asking questions.
 Chat with PDF will analyze the document, extract relevant information, and generate accurate responses to your queries.